 The Defense Security Cooperation Agency announced, in May 2017, the possible sale of Patriot PAC-3 and GEM-T missiles to the UAE.[iii]
 The State Department approved the proposed sale which is worth an estimated $2 billion.

-Most recently, Lockheed Martin was awarded a $130.3 million foreign military sales contract for PAC-3 anti-ballistic missile systems.
+In 2017, Lockheed Martin was awarded a $130.3 million foreign military sales contract for PAC-3 anti-ballistic missile systems.
 The contract will provide for 35 missile segment enhancements, 100 launcher modifications kits, parts, software, and missile round trainers.
 Recipients include Qatar, Saudi Arabia, the United Arab Emirates, the Republic of Korea, and Taiwan.